ciphermpcJoe/ciphermpcjoe.github.io/_pages/about.md

   - /about.html
 ---

-My teaching expertise spans **embedded systems, cryptographic applications in computing systems, and computer networks**.
-My research interests lie at the intersection of **information forensics and security** within **embedded systems and computer architecture**.
-I'm particularly drawn to exploring **data science in computer networks** through the lens of **graph-based signal analysis**.
+My teaching spans embedded systems, cryptographic applications in computing systems, and computer networks.
+My research interests lie at the intersection of information forensics and security within embedded systems and computer architecture.
+I'm particularly drawn to exploring data science in computer networks through the lens of graph-based signal analysis.
 Currently, I'm guiding projects focused on **CPU security and distributed computing**.

 Recruitment and Financial Support
 ======